triplee12/pythonDataStructureAndAlgorithm/bigONotation/README.md

 - Rule 4: A loop in which the controlling parameter is divided by two at each step O(log n)

 - Rule 5: When dealing with multiple statements, just add them up

+### Interview Questions

+Please use comment box on github.com to answer questions below.

+- What is a data structure?

+- What is an algorithm?

+- Big O?

+- Recursion?